mohammadlebzo/books_backend/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-- 27-09-2021 05:17pm - The server sends data from the database upon request.
+- **27-09-2021 05:17pm** - The server sends data from the database upon request.
+- **28-09-2021 07:37pm** - The server receives data from the front-end application and saves it in the database, also the front-end can now delete data from the database.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->